Weed in Beijing

 Shifting Attitudes: Younger Generations and Global Influence

 There is a growing acceptance of cannabis use among some younger Chinese people, particularly in more progressive areas like Beijing.
-Many of them view cannabis as less harmful than other substances, such as alcohol or tobacco, and are more open to the idea of legalizing or at least decriminalizing cannabis.
 This shift is especially evident among the youth and expatriate communities who often look to Western countries for cultural influence.

 Medical Cannabis: An Unlikely Future?